- Guest Commentary

 -

-important to focus on safety with every class that is
+- It is important to focus on safety with every class that is taught.

 to get to the truck and operating at fires.